 Classrooms, in most schools, are quite neat.
 Extra materials are kept out of sight in a closet and brought in and out of class, based on students’ needs and interests.
 Each material has its place on the shelves, and students must return them when they’re done.
 There’s no limit, though, to how long they can work with any material.

 Below, you can view a Montessori classroom in action.
-You’ll also get the inside scoop from a Montessori teacher and administrator.
+You’ll also get the inside scoop about the Montessori teaching method.

 Video: Inside Montessori schools